- What can a website do for your small business?

 You can also hire someone to make your website using a website builder.
 In this case, you can have the best of both worlds.
 A professional design created with Webnode and professional content (photos and images) at a lower cost than hiring someone to create your website from scratch.

-Is it possible to create a website for my company for free?
+Is it possible to build a free website for small business?

-Some online website builders offer the possibility to create web pages for free.
+Some online website builders offer the possibility to create your free website for small business.
 You can use the editor and publish your site free of charge.
 This is the case of Webnode.

 However, as hosting and the domain name are a cost for these companies, your website is hosted with space limitations and with a shared domain name.
 For example www.yourbusinesswebsite.webnode.com

 Having a professional website without a domain name gives a somewhat unprofessional image.
-Think about it.
-Why would anyone bet on your company if you don’t even do it?
 With Webnode, you can use your own domain name from $3.95 per month.

 Having your own domain name will also help your position in the search results.
 You won’t have to worry about someone else getting your company name before you do.
 For any business, it is a minimal but very important investment.